 - If both partners have a mutual bank account, one is making all the decisions and withdrawing money without the consent of the other.

-- In other cases, one has complete control of a ‘mutual’ bank account, and does not allow the other to have any access unless they ask or beg about it.
+- One has complete control of a ‘mutual’ bank account and does not allow the other to have any access unless they ask or beg about it.

 - One is paying for everything, and it is draining them financially, and/or affecting their life in a very negative way (financially wise).